rya-sge/access-denied/_posts/Sponge Function for Hash Functions Theory, Applications, and Diagram.md

 3. **Padding**: If the message length isn’t a multiple of `r`, apply padding to make the final block fit the size.

-4. Squeezing
+4. Squeezing:

-   :

    - Output `r` bits of the state.
 - If more output is needed, reapply the function `f` to generate additional output blocks.

 ------